You can raise your kid to be a soccer star, that’s for sure. There are numerous pro players whose kids also play pro.

 They won’t be saying it to give you confidence.
 When people tell you that you’re good at soccer, take the compliment on board.
 It’s a sign that you’re good at soccer.

 A good youth soccer player listens to instructions from their coach and performs them.
 They are determined and always looking to improve.

-As well as having a lot of the 10 talents already listed above, good youth soccer players should be able to listen to coaches and follow their instructions.
+As well as having many of the 10 talents already listed above, good youth soccer players should be able to listen to coaches and follow their instructions.
 That is, they should be coachable.

-- Coachable players are able to learn by listening to instructions and following them.
+- Coachable players can learn by listening to instructions and following them.
 Players might be good, but being coachable is essential to getting better.